snprajwal/snprajwal.github.io/content/tech/gsoc-journey/index.md

 tags = ['go', 'linux', 'systems']
 +++

 This article is a collection of journal entries along my journey as a contributor in Google Summer of Code 2022.
 This doesn't aim to be a detailed description of everything I did, but rather tries to give a general overview of how I got selected as a mentee, what I proposed to work on, and some of the golden nuggets of technical wisdom I managed to unearth while working on my project.
-Non-technical readers beware, you might have to keep a spare tab open to Google a fair amount of words that appear further :)

 # Que¿ What is this?